 The woven products use natural fibres and natural dyeing techniques as an ardent and honest effort to conserve and sustain the environment.
 The process of making woven cloth with this process is quite complicated and intricate and can often take many months but that’s how heritage pieces are crafted.
 And, Every piece of the product tells the story of the making process and the culture.

-For fashion and lifestyle products, Torajamelo offers Nina’s Kebaya, a semi loose fifit kebaya with drop shoulder and wraparound tenun straps.
+Torajamelo offers Nina’s Kebaya for fashion and lifestyle products, a semi-loose fifit kebaya with drop shoulder and wraparound tenun straps.
 The tenun straps are sewn, one being inside of the garment at the side seam and the other at the seam of the centre front, as an opening or fastening system by wrapping around the waist area of the garment.
 Meanwhile, the beauty of the Toraja motif, Pa’Bunga Scarf can be a complement to the kabaya.
-Pa’Bunga means flowery patterns made of plain weave with floating wrap technique.
+Pa’Bunga means flowery patterns made of plain weave with a floating wrap technique.
 Orange Pa’Bunga scarf which is made with cotton materials can serve as a necklace or a scarf for many occasions.

-Torajamelo’s creations, from fashion (women and men’s wear), accessories, home decor, to gifts are available at offline and online stores.
+Torajamelo’s creations, from fashion (women’s and men’s wear), accessories, and home decor, to gifts are available at offline and online stores.